nickjourjine/cheap-ultrasonic-speaker/README.md

 # A cheap ultrasonic speaker

-This repository contains a parts list and a protocol for assembling an ultrasonic microphone for ~$200.
+This repository contains a parts list and a protocol for assembling an ultrasonic speaker for ~$200.

 **Motivation**: